arnowelzel/timed-content/readme.txt

 `[timed-content-server show="datetime" hide="datetime" debug="true|false"]Example Text[/timed-content-server]`

 * `show` - Specifies the date/time when the marked content should start being included on the web page.
-The attribute consists of `datetime` - a human-readable date/time description.
-The plugin uses PHP's <a href="http://www.php.net/manual/en/function.strtotime.php">strtotime</a> function to process dates/times, so anything it can understand can be used.
 * `hide` - Specifies the date/time after which the marked content should stop being included on the web page.
-The attribute consists of `datetime` - a human-readable date/time description.
-The plugin uses PHP's <a href="http://www.php.net/manual/en/function.strtotime.php">strtotime</a> function to process dates/times, so anything it can understand can be used.
 * `debug` - If `true`, adds some debugging statements to the web page as HTML comments.
 Defaults to `false`.

+The date and time are expected to be yyyy-mm-dd HH:MM (similar to ISO 8601), for example `2019-04-07 15:30` for April 7, 2019, 15:30.
+For backward compatiblity old "human readable" date formats should also work, but these should not be used any longer!

 Both `show` and `hide` attributes are optional, but at least one attribute must be included.
 The shortcode's behaviour depends on which attributes are used: